 When I saw Tim, he was happy and smiling.
 He was having an awesome race.

 The run course is three loops through the town of Calella.
 This is also excellent for spectators.
 I saw Tim seven times on the run!
 Like most racers, he started off full of smiles, but as the miles ticked away, real fatigue sets in and the race gets really hard.
-It’s in those final 10 miles that you really push your limits and find out what you are made of.
+Itโ€™s in those final 10 miles that you really push your limits and find out what you are made of.

 Ironman Barcelona run

-Tim’s goal was to break 12 hours.
-Keep in mind that Tim took two years off of training before signing up for Ironman Barcelona.
+Timโ€™s goal was to break 12 hours.
+Keep in mind that Tim took two years off of training before signing up for Ironman Barcelona (we traveled around the world for 13 months in 2014 and 2015).
 For the past year he balanced a busy, full time work schedule, several international trips, and life as a father to two teenagers, with triathlon training.
 His daily schedule is packed.
 In one year, Tim trained his body back into Ironman shape, just in time for Barcelona.
 Throw in a mild bout of pre-race day food poisoning and a broken foot just to keep things interesting.

 Tim honestly looked exhausted and miserable at the start of his final loop.
 He was slowing down at this point, not at all unusual.
 But he did an amazing thing.
 Even when he wanted to stop to walk, Tim somehow sped up, just a little bit.
 This was exactly what he needed to do to break that 12-hour goal.

-The Ironman Barcelona Finish Line
+The IRONMAN Barcelona Finish Line

-We’ve done a lot of races.
+Weโ€™ve done a lot of races.
 Tim even competed in the one and only inaugural Ironman NYC.
 We have never seen a finish line like this.

 Ironman Barcelona finish line